Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 [run-main-0]  INFO (Logging.scala:22) - Adding /<path>/snowparkdemo_2.12-0.1.jar to session dependencies
 ```

-Next, the Snowpark library creates a temporary stage for these JAR files:
+Next, the Snowpark library creates a temporary stage for the JAR files:

 ```console
 [run-main-0]  INFO (Logging.scala:22) - Execute query [queryID: {queryID}] create temporary stage if not exists "MY_DB"."MY_SCHEMA".snowSession_...
 ```

 and uploads the JAR files for Snowpark and for your application code to the stage.
 Snowpark also
-compiles your UDF and uploads the JAR file to the stage.:
+compiles your UDF and uploads the JAR file to the stage:

 ```console
 [snowpark-2]  INFO (Logging.scala:22) - Uploading file file:/.../snowparkdemo_2.12-0.1.jar to stage @"MY_DB"."MY_SCHEMA".snowSession_...